ca25nada/spawncamping-wallhack/README.md

 ##### To be added soon
 * Title menu
 * CDTitles for ScreenSelectMusic
-* Pacemaker graph (not porting the ultralight-edit one because it's really messy-)
+* IIDX-esque Pacemaker graph
 * Info for various tabs on ScreenSelectMusic
-* scoreboard for eval screen from ultralight-edit
+* General Protiming stuff (fast/slow indicator, ms offsets)
+* Error/Protiming bar similar to the one currently in osu!

 ---